taliavazquez/f5ff-mealplanner/README.md

 ## Usage

-When you first enter the meal planner, click "Lets Get Started!" to go to the actual page.
+When you first enter the meal planner, click "Let's Get Started!" to go to the actual page.

-When you get to the planner page, scroll to the bottom and search a recipe, you will have many options to choose from, you can then add them to the planner by selecting that day of the week, meal, and time.
+When you get to the planner page, scroll to the bottom and search a recipe, you will have many options to choose from, you can then add them to the planner by selecting that day of the week, meal and time.
 When you scroll back up you will see your changes.
-You can then click on the Recipe Link to be taken to the website hosting your recipe, or you can click on the Ingredients dropdown to see what ingredients you will need and how much.
+You can then click on the Recipe Link to be taken to the website hosting your recipe, or you can click on the Ingredients dropdown to see what ingredients and how much you will need.

-On the Grocery List page, you can create a grocery list based off of your meals, which will remember all your entires session to session.
+On the Grocery List page, you can create a grocery list based off of your meals.
 "Add an Item" to... add an item, check things you bought (or changed your mind about) and click "Remove Checks" to remove them, and finally, "Save List" to save all of your changes.
-Reload the page and all your entries will be there!
+Reload the page and all your entree will show up.

 On the Contact page, you can reach out to us to help with the application.
-Fill out your name, Email, message, and a little emoji displaying your feelings.
+Fill out your name, email, message, and a leave your feedback.
 Hit "Submit" to send your message to a special email for the application.

 ## Tests